cxcollie/cxcollie.github.io/_posts/2017-01-06-system-design-notes.md

 </div>

 ### Scalability
+_All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirection._
+<div style="text-align: right"> --David Wheeler </div>

 1. When our application becomes famous, to accommodate large volume of visits, we need to scale up (in application or database layer).
 Scalability includes vertical and horizontal ones.
     - In vertical, we can increase the computation capability or storage of our server.
 But when the scale exceeds the capability of single machine, we will need the horizontal scalability;